FOREX-Trump worries hand dollar worst week in 12, jobs data eyed

 The greenback has fallen 1.2 percent this week against a basket of major currencies as Democrat Hillary Clinton's lead over Republican rival Trump in polls has dwindled following the re-emergence of a controversy over her private email server.

-The U.S. currency hit a nine-month high last week as investors bet that the Federal Reserve would hike interest rates later this year, but a Trump victory is seen creating political turmoil, while a Clinton victory is seen as a continuation of the status quo.
+The U.S. currency had hit a nine-month high last week as investors bet that the Federal Reserve would hike interest rates later this year, but a Trump victory is seen delaying that hike.
+Clinton is viewed as a candidate of the status quo, while much uncertainty surrounds Trump's stance on key issues including foreign policy, trade and the economy.

-"Political uncertainty ... tends to be currency-negative because the markets find it more difficult to work out how things like trade policy and foreign policy are going to play out in the economy," said Rabobank currency strategist Jane Foley.

-"What we do know about Trump is that he favours protectionist policies.
-And what we know about protectionist policies is that they're likely to be inflationary.
-That brings on a layer of uncertainty to the Federal Reserve."
+"No doubt investors will retain a cautious stance today, fearful of fresh polls," said ING currency strategist Chris Turner, in London.
+"Where macro does play a role in today's proceedings, we believe it should be dollar-positive."

-Economists polled by Reuters forecast 175,000 jobs to have been added in October, in data due at 1230 GMT.
+Economists polled by Reuters forecast non-farm employment to have risen by 175,000 in October from 156,000 in September, in data due at 1230 GMT.
 An upbeat jobs report is expected to bolster bets on a December rate hike, which would typically push U.S. yields higher and support the greenback.

+Turner said it would take a headline number of below 75,000 to seriously challenge the market's conviction of a Fed hike in December, and therefore to knock the dollar.

-But politics have moved ahead of economics as a factor in foreign exchange markets in recent weeks.
+But politics have trumped economics in foreign exchange markets in recent weeks.
 Investors are focused on the Nov.
 8 election and have paid scant attention to what would normally be key events such as the Fed's policy decision earlier this week.

 "The market is likely to greet a strong payrolls report with a straightforward enough response and bid the dollar higher," said Junichi Ishikawa, senior FX strategist at IG Securities in Tokyo.
 "But the rise could fade quickly amid the 'Trump risk' woes."